 6 - How many phosphenes a day can I do with the Phosphenic Lamp?

-For more than 40 years of diffusion of the method, no student has ever complained about any discomfort.
-This is corroborated by the number of people satisfied by the results of their practice of Phosphenism.
+Since 1956 the method has been diffused, no student has ever complained about any discomfort.
+It is corroborated by the number of people satisfied with the results of their Phosphenism practice.

 Thousands of people have practiced the method for the past 40 years.
 If it created any trouble, we certainly would have had to restrict diffusion to the Esoteric circle of people, whose thirst for knowledge takes them beyond such annoyances.